tanya-tki/bank-marketing-campaign/README.md

 ## 3. Process
 Data processing is to find various inaccuracies, errors, inconsistencies in the data and get rid of them so that our primary business problem is not affected.

+## 4. Analyze

+In the analyze phase of our project, we dive deep down into our dataset to uncover the underlying relationships, trends, and patterns that are essential to addressing our business problem.

+Our analysis is divided into two parts: *Customers base overview* and *Subscribers analysis*

+## 5. Share
+## 6. Act